nastacio/nastacio.github.io/_posts/2023-10-28-technote-rhacm-policy.md

 The OpenShift documentation has a [good primer on using an Argo CD instance to manage cluster-scoped resources](https://access.redhat.com/documentation/en-us/red_hat_openshift_gitops/1.10/html/declarative_cluster_configuration/configuring-an-openshift-cluster-by-deploying-an-application-with-cluster-configurations#doc-wrapper).

-There is one limitation when it comes to priming the cluster with secrets since [using sealed secrets in GitOps repo is a questionable concept](https://medium.com/better-programming/why-you-should-avoid-sealed-secrets-in-your-gitops-deployment-e50131d360dd).
-I like the idea of using [External Secrets operator](https://external-secrets.io/latest/).
+There is one limitation when it comes to priming the cluster with secrets since [using sealed secrets in a GitOps repo is a questionable concept](https://medium.com/better-programming/why-you-should-avoid-sealed-secrets-in-your-gitops-deployment-e50131d360dd).
+I like the idea of using something like the [External Secrets operator](https://external-secrets.io/latest/).
 However, one still needs to set the master key for its secret store.
 That is where using a RHACM policy can help.

 ## RHACM Policies